readthedocs/readthedocs.org/docs/security-log.rst

 Security logs allow you to see what has happened recently in your organization or account.
-We store the IP address and the browser's User-Agent_ on each event, so that you can confirm this access was the intended person.
+We store the IP address and the browser's User-Agent_ on each event, so that you can confirm this access was from the intended person.

 .. _User-Agent: https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/User-Agent